Columbus Blue Jackets: Nash era and rebuilding (2005–2012)

 The 2007–08 season, the club's first full season under Hitchcock, started off well as the Jackets got off to their best start in franchise history, starting with a 4–0 shutout of the defending Stanley Cup champion Anaheim Ducks.
 At the trade deadline on February 26, 2008, however, apparently unable to agree on a new contract and amid some controversy, Blue Jackets captain Adam Foote requested a trade to the Colorado Avalanche, which was granted.
 The Blue Jackets received a pair of conditional picks in return.
 A few weeks later, on March 12, 2008, former Blue Jackets number-one draft pick Rick Nash was named the new team captain.
 Despite this, Columbus managed its best season record to date, staying above a .500 game wins average until the final game of the season and finishing fourth in the Central Division with 80 points.
 After the season, Nash was announced as the cover player for the NHL 2K9 video game by Take-Two Interactive.

 At the 2008 NHL entry draft, the Blue Jackets selected Nikita Filatov with the sixth overall pick.
 They also traded away the 19th overall pick (acquired from the Colorado Avalanche in exchange for Adam Foote) for R. J. Umberger.
 The Blue Jackets made many trades in the 2008 off-season.
-Gilbert Brule was traded to the Edmonton Oilers for Raffi Torres.
-Enigmatic forward Nikolay Zherdev and Dan Fritsche were traded to the New York Rangers in exchange for defensemen Fedor Tyutin and Christian Backman.
+Gilbert Brulé was traded to the Edmonton Oilers for Raffi Torres.
+Enigmatic forward Nikolay Zherdev and Dan Fritsche were traded to the New York Rangers in exchange for defensemen Fedor Tyutin and Christian Bäckman.
 The Blue Jackets also signed free agents Kristian Huselius and Mike Commodore to multi-year contracts.
 On July 9, 2008, the Blue Jackets announced they signed Hitchcock to a three-year extension to remain as head coach.

 Named team captain on March 12, 2008, Rick Nash served in that role until he was traded to the New York Rangers on July 23, 2012.

 During the 2008–09 season, the Blue Jackets made two trades which greatly played to their benefit.
 Forward Jason Williams was acquired from the Atlanta Thrashers in exchange for defenseman Clay Wilson and a sixth-round draft pick.
 The Blue Jackets were also involved with the first major deal of the 2009 NHL trade deadline, by trading goaltender Pascal Leclaire and a second-round draft pick to the Ottawa Senators for skilled center Antoine Vermette.
 The changes in scenery benefited both players and the Jackets; Williams scored 28 points in his first 36 games as a Jacket, while Vermette scored 11 points in his first 14 games with the team.
 Rick Nash scored 79 points throughout the season, setting a franchise record.